Ignite Awards FAQs

 9. When do nominations close?

-Ignite Awards for Human Rights deadline for submission of nominations usually close on the 30th day of November, which may be extended accordingly with proper rounds of announcements.
+Ignite Awards for Human Rights deadline for submission of nominations usually close on 30 November of the year the nominations were opened, which may be extended accordingly with proper rounds of announcements.

 10. What will Ignite awardees receive?

-Aside from the prestige of being recognized by Amnesty International for their human rights work, awardees for categories will receive an Ignite Awards for Human Rights trophy, plaque of recognition, an HRE lecture series, a feature on the campAIgn News Magazine, Amnesty’s website, and social media accounts, a promotional video, and an episode on Ignite Conversations FB Live Talk Show.
+Aside from the prestige of being recognized by Amnesty International for their human rights work, awardees for categories will receive an Ignite Awards for Human Rights trophy, plaque of recognition, an HRE lecture series, a feature on the campAIgn News Magazine, Amnesty’s website, and social media accounts, a promotional video, and an episode on Ignite Conversations.